 Review PagerDuty’s Webhooks API documentation.

-Read the HipChat PagerDuty integration guide.
+Read the HipChat PagerDuty integration guide, which uses webhooks.

 New to PagerDuty?
 Learn why thousands use PagerDuty to receive critical IT alerts.